Reproduction

 Please note that, due to the adherence of non-transparency so heavily prevalent among the vast majority of zoological facilities, this data may lean more heavily towards a higher percentage of liveborns and higher survival rates than may factually exist.
 I have also opted at this time to exclude pregnancies which have been visually suspected but not officially confirmed through any published statements, publications, or direct communication by the relevant facilities and/or employed persons.

-Of the 76 known calves, 50 totaling 65.8% survived parturition, 12 totaling 15.8% were stillborn, 5 totaling 6.6% were miscarried, and 5 totaling 6.6% of all pregnancies had unknown results.
-Four calves died in utero when their mothers passed during pregnancy or in childbirth, totaling 5.3% of calves.
+Of the 88 known calves, 54 totaling 61% survived parturition, 13 totaling 15% were stillborn, 5 totaling 6% were miscarried, and 13 totaling 15% of all deliveries had unknown results.
+At least 3 died in-utero when their mother passed during pregnancy or birth, totaling 3% of calves.

 References